losizm/scamper/README.md

 cookie store, the client automatically adds the appropriate cookies to each outgoing request.

-You can supply a truststore using `trust`.
-Or, if greater control is required for verifying secure connections, you can supply a trust manager instead.
+You can supply a truststore using `trust`, as demonstrated in the previous example.
+Or, if greater control is required for securing connections, you can supply a trust manager instead.

 ```scala
 import javax.net.ssl.TrustManager